Charles W. Nibley

-Charles Wilson Nibley (February 5, 1849 – December 11, 1931) was the fifth presiding bishop of the Church of Jesus Christ of Latter-day Saints (LDS Church) between 1907 and 1925 and a member of the church's First Presidency from 1925 until his death.
+Charles Wilson Nibley (February 5, 1849 – December 11, 1931) was a Scottish-American religious leader, businessman, and politician.
+Nibley was a member of The Church of Jesus Christ of Latter-day Saints and served as the fifth presiding bishop of the Church of Jesus Christ of Latter-day Saints (LDS Church) between 1907 and 1925 and a member of the church's First Presidency from 1925 until his death.
+He was also a businessman and was involved in various industries, such as lumber, sugar, and railroads.

 Early life

 Nibley was born in Hunterfield, Midlothian, Scotland to James Nibley and Jean Wilson.
-In 1855, his family moved to the United States to join with the main body of Latter-day Saints.
+His family moved to the United States in 1855 to join with the main body of Latter-day Saints.
 They spent some time living in Rhode Island.
 In 1860, they moved to the Utah Territory.
 The family was sent north to settle in Cache Valley, and eventually settled in Wellsville.
+In Wellsville, Nibley worked as a sheepherder and a store clerk.

 As an adult, Nibley moved to Brigham City, Utah, where he worked for Morris Rosenbaum (a Jewish convert to Mormonism) and later became a partner in the store where he worked.
 It was there he met Rebecca Neibaur (who was the sister of one of Rosenbaum's wives) and was married in 1869.
 Following the 19th century practice of plural marriage, Nibley married Ellen Ricks in 1880 and Julia Budge in 1885.